-- Identify ecosystems most at risk to large, high severity wildfire - Prioritize landscapes that are at the greatest risk for treatments and mitigation measures to withstand future change in fire regimes in accordance with climate, land and resource management objectives. - Identify and enhance fire-adapted communities - Develop public understanding of the overarching long-term benefits of fire on the landscape to mitigate potential risks, and the necessity for prescribed, controlled and Indigenous burning, as well as wildfire, based on both qualitative and quantitative cost-benefit analyses. - Foster safe and effective interagency wildfire response - Formulate and implement safe, effective, efficient risk-based wildland fire management decisions, in co-ordination with multiple agencies across all jurisdictions.
+- Identify and enhance fire-adapted communities - Develop public understanding of the overarching long-term benefits of fire on the landscape to mitigate potential risks, and the necessity for prescribed and Indigenous burning, as well as wildfire, based on both qualitative and quantitative cost-benefit analyses. - Foster safe and effective interagency wildfire response - Formulate and implement safe, effective, efficient risk-based wildland fire management decisions, in co-ordination with multiple agencies across all jurisdictions. - Identify ecosystems most at risk from large, high severity wildfire - Prioritize landscapes that are at the greatest risk for treatments and mitigation measures to withstand future change in fire regimes in accordance with climate, land and resource management objectives.